How to Deal With an IRS Bill You Can’t Pay in Full

 Short-term Extension to Pay

 If you owe a relatively small amount that you can pay within 120 days, call the IRS to request a short-term extension of time to pay.
 This short-term extension is not a formal payment plan.
-The IRS just places a note on your account to indicate that you’ve been granted additional time to pay and they will not take collection action against you during this time.
+The IRS just places a note on your account to indicate that you’ve been granted additional time to pay.
+They will not take collection action against you during this time.

 If you need more than 120 days, you may be able to request an IRS installment agreement.
 With an installment agreement, you (or your Tax Representative) will work with the IRS to determine how much you will pay each month.